obieze375/DevOps-Notes/Linux.md

 SSH File Config

-19 February 2021
-09:57

-Used for multiple users trying to access a box
+#Used for multiple users trying to access a box

 	1. Create new user using adduser command on the box you want them to have access